paul-carteron/happign/README.md

 ### Rights of use for IGN data

+Data from [IGN geoservice
-The data on the site are free and available in open license according to the principle of the [Etalab 2.0 license](https://www.etalab.gouv.fr/licence-ouverte-open-licence) since January 1, 2021.
+website](https://geoservices.ign.fr/presentation) are free and available in open license according to the principle of the [Etalab 2.0 license](https://www.etalab.gouv.fr/licence-ouverte-open-licence) since January 1, 2021.
 The data on the site are free and available in open license according to the principle of the Etalab 2.0 license since